 Usually towards the end of the year, we always hear about how many players the Texas Rangers have used overall in any particular season.
 The Rangers are usually towards the high end of that list.
 Injuries, callups, usually make for a long list, and you tend to forget the guys who are here so quick that they don’t even have time for the proverbial “cup of coffee”.
-I’ve done this for the last five seasons, and it’s worked out pretty well.
+I’ve done this for the last seven seasons, and it’s worked out pretty well.
 I’ve also gotten some positive feedback on it, so it’s become a permanent feature here.
-If you’d like to see the final tallies for the other years I’ve done this, you can still see them here: [ 2008 | 2009 | 2010 | 2011 | 2012 | 2013 ] Anyway, this post will get bumped whenever there is a player who is making his first appearance for the Texas Rangers in 2014.
-I am going to count guys who get called up, but don’t play immediately (or sometimes don’t play at all), as they will be part of the 25 man roster officially.
-So here goes.
+If you’d like to see the final tallies for the other years I’ve done this, you can still see them here:

 The most recent additions will be on the top of the list.

 - #51 – Roman Mendez (9/2, a September callup)